 - Comprehensive evaluation of the existing system: Gain an understanding of the existing waste and recycling streams in the City and the systems for processing and managing these streams by reviewing the City’s existing system, coupled with a high-level review of private infrastructure and facilities in the local region

 - Benchmarking: Evaluate the City’s current programs against other jurisdictions with comparable demographics

 - Research: Investigate US and international best practices and successes for reducing waste generation and increasing diversion and recycling rates

 - Stakeholder engagement: Solicit input (preferences, priorities, challenges, etc.) from key stakeholders though in-person community meetings, an online survey (now closed), and feedback provided through a dedicated email

 - Analyze the stakeholder inputs together with the waste sort data, existing system evaluation, and benchmarking data to develop a set of options for the City to consider for improving and increasing waste diversion and recycling, as well as managing what’s left in a sustainable and cost-conscious manner

 - From the presented options, we will develop a set of recommendations and present it for public review at a “town hall” style meeting

 - The public review feedback will be evaluated and incorporated into the Less Waste, Better Baltimore Plan, which will be finalized and presented to the Mayor, City Council, and the public

 To create the best plan for the City’s future, we need your input:

-Attend a community meeting: We are holding community meetings to gather input on current challenges and potential improvements from local residents, businesses, and community groups.
-Tell us what matters to you and hear what others think.
+Attend a community meeting: We held two community meetings to gather input on current challenges and potential improvements from local residents, businesses, and community groups.
+There will be two additional meetings, tentatively scheduled for May.